The 200 Greatest Songs By 21st Century Women+ (120-101)

 Flor De Toloache, "Dicen" (2014)

 Mariachi may seem somewhat inaccessible to new listeners.
 "Dicen" ("They Say") by New York City band Flor De Toloache is the perfect introduction to the genre: layered strings, driving rhythms and textured horns accentuating pitch-perfect harmonies, all under Mireya Ramos' powerful vocals that long for un amor sincero: a sincere love.
-It's the palpable emotion that Flor de Toloache effortlessly conveys that makes the group's 2014 breakout single not only a prime example of mariachi itself, but how this group of mujeres is makes the genre accessible to all. —Bruce Trujillo
+It's the palpable emotion that Flor de Toloache effortlessly conveys that makes the group's 2014 breakout single not only a prime example of mariachi itself, but how this group of mujeres is makes the genre accessible to all. —Bruce Trujillo (Colorado Public Radio's OpenAir)

 112.